-- Infrastructural and Policy Changes – Work closely with Fife Council, Scottish Water and the University of St Andrews to implement a effective street recycling scheme in town and install water fountains.
+Finally, to make zero waste living easier, we need infrastructure and policy changes.
+This includes working with Fife Council, Scottish Water and the University to improve street recycling and install water fountains.

 Statistics on Plastic Waste:Every minute over 1 million single-use plastic bottles are purchased globally.
 Almost 80% end up in landfill and oceans (www.findtap.com).